Phoenix police identify man accused of killing Lauren Heike

 ARIZONA NEWS

-PHOENIX — The man accused of killing Lauren Heike and leaving her body in a desert area in north Phoenix has been identified as 22-year-old Zion William Teasley.
+PHOENIX — The man accused of killing Lauren Heike while she was going for a walk near her north Phoenix residence has been identified as 22-year-old Zion William Teasley.

-Police said she was hiking on a trail near 65th Place and Libby Street on Friday when she was attacked, but her body wasn’t spotted until the next day.
+Police said she was walking near 65th Place and Libby Street on Friday when she was attacked, but her body wasn’t spotted until the next day.

+Shortly after a nearby resident reported finding the body, a friend of Heike’s called police to report that she didn’t show up to work Saturday, which was unusual for her.

 NEW INFO ON HOMICIDE investigation.
 Police are hoping someone can help them identify the person in this short video who may have info on a homicide case from 6500 E Libby Street.
 Anyone with info call police or @SilentwitnessAZ